bjones1/CodeChat_Editor/docs/implementation.md

 On load:

-- Classify the file: binary, raw text or CodeChat.
-For CodeChat files:
+- Classify the file; input are mutable global state (which, if present, indicates this is a project build), if the file is a TOC, the file's binary data, and the file's path.
+Output of the classification: binary, raw text, a CodeChat document (a Markdown file), or a CodeChat file.
+The load processing pipelines For CodeChat files:
-- Run pre-parse hooks: they receive source code, file metadata.
+- (CodeChat files only) Run pre-parse hooks: they receive source code, file metadata.
 Examples: code formatters.
 Skip if cache is up to date.
-- Lex the file into code and doc blocks.
+- (CodeChat files only) Lex the file into code and doc blocks.
 - Run post-parse hooks: they receive an array of code and doc blocks.
   - Transform Markdown to HTML.
 - Run HTML hooks: